 - 3rd-largest port on the East Coast – The Port of Virginia

-The Port of Virginia is planning for additional growth with major expansion projects currently underway, and is the only port on the East Coast authorized for 55-foot channel depths to handle the larger cargo ships of the future as first and last port of call.
-The Port of Virginia moved 2.8 million TEUs in 2017 – making Virginia an ideal location for export centers to serve the U.S., Asia, or Latin America for British companies.
+The Port of Virginia is planning for additional growth with major expansion projects currently underway and is the only port on the East Coast authorized for 55-foot channel depths to handle the larger cargo ships of the future as first and last port of call.
+The Port of Virginia moved more than 3.5 million TEUs in 2021 – making Virginia an ideal location for export centers to serve the U.S., Asia, or Latin America for British companies.

 Virginia is adjacent to Washington, D.C., and within 480 kilometers of New York City.

 Virginia’s proximity to Washington, D.C., allows for quick access to U.S. Embassies and federal decision-makers.
 Nonstop service to London is available on United Airlines, British Airways, and Virgin Atlantic from Dulles International Airport, located in Virginia.
-United Airlines provides nonstop service to Edinburgh as of May 2018.
+United Airlines will provide nonstop service to Edinburgh by the end of 2022.

 Virginia’s shared history with the U.K. goes back centuries, since Virginia’s founding as a global business venture in 1607 when English colonists landed in Jamestown, the first English settlement in North America.

 Virginia has a competitive cost environment for business:

 - Industrial electricity rates are below the U.S. average at 6.42 cents per kilowatt hour vs. 6.61 cents nationally (EEI, 2020)